-The Chinchillas Mineral Resource was developed in August 2020 by independent consultant company Red Pennant Geoscience.
-The Chinchillas Mineral Resource has been estimated in accordance with generally accepted industry guidelines and is reported in accordance with NI 43-101.
+The Chinchillas Mineral Resources estimate was developed in August 2020 by independent consultant company Red Pennant Geoscience.
+The Puna21TRS QPs have reviewed and accepted this information for use in the Puna21TRS.
+The Chinchillas Mineral Resources have been estimated in accordance with generally accepted industry guidelines and are reported in accordance with S-K 1300.
 Mineral Resources are not Mineral Reserves and they do not have demonstrated economic viability.

 The effective date of the resource cell model is 28 August 2020.
-The effective date of the Mineral Resource is 31 December 2021 after accounting for depletion from mining from the August 2020 model.
+The effective date of the Mineral Resources is 31 December 2021 after accounting for depletion from mining from the August 2020 model.

-The previous Mineral Resource estimate for the Chinchillas Property had an effective date of 12 April 2016 and is described in the NI 43-101 Technical Report dated 27 May 2016 (Davis, et al., 2016).
+The previous Mineral Resources estimate for the Chinchillas property had an effective date of 12 April 2016 and is described in the NI 43-101 Technical Report dated 27 May 2016, (Davis, et al., 2016).

-14.1.1 Available Data - Chinchillas
+11.1.1 Available Data - Chinchillas